What is a ‘true’ billfish?

 Their upper jaw projects far past the length of the lower, creating a slender, pointed “bill.”
 They have fusiform (torpedo-shaped) bodies; stiff, lunate tails; two keels on each side of their peduncle (region between tail fin and body); and pelvic fins that resemble long slivers.

 There are nine billfish species, though some researchers feel that Atlantic and Pacific sailfish are two separate species.
 A similar contention exists for Atlantic and Indo-Pacific blue marlin.
-There are also a few fish with characteristics similar to billfish, but they are sufficiently different to be classified in their own groups and are not considered “true” billfish.
+There are also a few fish with characteristics similar to billfish but are sufficiently different to be classified in their own groups and not considered “true” billfish.

 The true billfish are those from the Istiophoridae family and include sailfish, spearfish and marlin (black, blue, striped, white).
 All are highly migratory marine predators found worldwide in coastal and pelagic tropical and subtropical waters.